-As taught by Dr. Mel Levine, most children have, "dysfunction at the junction of the functions."
+As taught by Dr. Mel Levine, most children have "dysfunction at the junction of the functions."
 This means that if you look at just one aspect of a child's profile, you might say, "No big deal."
-And then if you look at another one of your child's developmental differences, again, you would be right to conclude, "This kid should not be having trouble just because of that."
-It's like the parable of the many blind men who try to identify an elephant by each touching just one isolated body part.
-If you view each aspect of your child's complicated profile separately and out of natural context, you will often be misled.
-Oversimplification leads to confusion.
+And then if you look at another one of your child's developmental differences, again, you would be right to

 It's more accurate and useful to examine all the different aspects of your child's profile.
 How do all the pieces overlap and affect one another?
 This interplay of developmental differences is not hidden.
 You just need to know how to look.
 And look you should because the "junction of the functions" can be a very big deal.
-An ODD "diagnosis" stands smack in the way of this kind of multi-dimensional analysis.
+An ODD "diagnosis" stands smack in the way of this kind of multidimensional analysis.